Ice Cream Man (1995 film)

-Ice Cream Man is a 1995 American direct-to-video black comedy horror film produced and directed by Paul Norman, a director of pornographic films (under the pseudonym "Norman Apstein"), and written by Sven Davison and David Dobkin.
+Ice Cream Man is a 1995 American direct-to-video black comedy slasher film produced and directed by Paul Norman, a director of pornographic films (under the pseudonym "Norman Apstein"), and written by Sven Davison and David Dobkin.
 The film stars Clint Howard, Olivia Hussey, Jan-Michael Vincent, David Warner and David Naughton.
 The film's plot follows a deranged man who was recently released from a psychiatric institution and opens up an ice cream factory where he begins using human flesh in his recipes.
 The film had an estimated $2 million budget.
 It was released at Chicago's Brew and View for the Clint Howard Film Festival in 1995, on DVD on October 19, 2004, and on Blu-ray and DVD by Vinegar Syndrome in 2017.